aditya17varma/Hotel.com-Clone/README.md

 For the list of required features for milestone #1, please refer to the project description on the course webpage.

-//todo
-Edit review - should be able to change the rating.

 Extra Credit
 3 months